artisticat1/obsidian-latex-suite/DOCS.md

 - `flags` (optional): Flags for [regex snippets](#regex).
   - Not applicable to non-regex snippets.
   - The following flags are permitted: `i`, `m`, `s`, `u`, `v`.
+- `triggerKey` (optional): The shortcut to expand the snippet.
+  - Has to be in <a href="https://codemirror.net/docs/ref/#view.KeyBinding">codemirror keymap format</a> such as `Ctrl-a`.
+  - Empty strings are ignored and both the `triggerKey` and `trigger` need to match (`trigger` can be an empty string making it a hotkey).
+See #439 for examples and a snippet to add a snippet as an hotkey.
+  - No other shortcut such as obsidians hotkeys, vims keymaps or other plugins can have used the shortcut before this plugin.
+For example `Ctrl-o` by default will open quick switcher and thus won't as a `triggerKey`.
+- `language` (optional): Which code language to expand this in.
+Needs to match the text after <code>```</code> exactly.

 ### Options
 - `t` : Text mode.
 Only run this snippet outside math